Description from the publisher:

 References (from this video)

-- Corporate negotiation and control
+- high negotiation depth and player interaction

 Mechanics (from transcript analysis)